Chhoto Bou

-Chhoto Bou (English: Younger Wife) is a 1988 Bengali film directed by Anjan Choudhury and produced by Prabir Rakshit under the banner of Shree Krishna Film Production.
-The film features Ranjit Mallick, Sandhya Roy, Prosenjit Chatterjee, Debika Mukherjee in the lead roles.
-Music of the film has been composed by Sapan Chakraborty.It was declared blockbuster at the box office.
+Chhoto Bou (transl.
+Younger Wife) is a 1988 Bengali film directed by Anjan Choudhury and produced by Prabir Rakshit under the banner of Shree Krishna Film Production.
+The film features Ranjit Mallick, Sandhya Roy, Prosenjit Chatterjee, and Debika Mukherjee in the lead roles.
+The music of the film has been composed by Sapan Chakraborty.
+It was declared a blockbuster at the box office.

 Plot

-The story is centred around a contemporary undivided Bengali Hindu middle class family residing in the suburbs of Kolkata.
+The story is centred around a contemporary undivided Bengali Hindu middle-class family residing in the suburbs of Kolkata.
 The head of the family is a retired government employee who has gone blind due to cataracts.
 He lives in his own house with his wife, 3 sons & 2 daughters-in-law.
-The eldest son, nicknamed Minu is also a government employee, has a happy family in the form of his loving wife Mamata & son Raju, and is extremely devoted to his parents but since he contributes the least to the family income (only 500 rupees per month), Mamata (who came from a poor household that didn't have the ability to give any dowry) constantly faces psychological abuse from her mother-in-law & is made to do all the household chores single-handedly without any assistance from others.
+The eldest son, nicknamed Minu is also a government employee, has a happy family in the form of his loving wife Mamata & son Raju, and is extremely devoted to his parents but since he contributes the least to the family income (only 500 rupees per month), Mamata (who came from a poor household that couldn't give any dowry) constantly faces psychological abuse from her mother-in-law & is made to do all the household chores single-handedly without any assistance from others.

-The middle son, Chinu is a businessman who contributes the most to the family (800 rupees per month), for which he is looked upon by his mother as the ideal son.
+The middle son, Chinu, is a businessman who contributes the most to the family (800 rupees per month), for which he is looked upon by his mother as the ideal son.
 So his wife Tandra refuses to do any household work, considering it to be below her dignity.
 Tandra is always scheming against the good-natured Mamata over various ways to insult & humiliate her.
 To add to Mamata's woes, Latika, the only sister of the 3 brothers, who is always visiting her parents even after her marriage to a rich businessman called Pradip, also assists Tandra in humiliating Mamata by making her prepare food for Pradip's household whenever their domestic maid takes leave.
 In spite of all the abuse she receives from Latika, Tandra & her mother-in-law, Mamata silently endures it in order not to hurt her caring father-in-law by sowing discord in the undivided family, much to the grief of Minu.

 Since the mother-in-law measures the worth of people on the basis of the money they earn, she is also equally rude towards her blind husband, whose monthly pension of 150 rupees is mostly spent on his medications.
 She relishes every chance to deny her husband & Mamata good food by frequently inviting in her gluttonous brother.